Explore Jobs

 Family-related issues 12%

-Searching for lost item 6%
+Searching for lost items 6%

 Home-related issues 5%

-Lateness by frequency
+Lateness by Frequency

 • 19% of employees are regularly late for work.